bhatti/PlexServices/README.md

 }
 ```

 The developer can use variables in end-point of queues, which are populated from configurations.
 For example, you may create scope variable to create different queues by developer-username or environment.
-PlexService will serialize POJO classes into JSON when delivering messages over JMS.
+PlexServices will serialize POJO classes into JSON when delivering messages over JMS.
 Note: concurrency parameter specifies number of concurrent consumers that would listen for the incoming messages.